-The first thing is to accept that the marriage or for that matter any relationship comes with a price not just for the woman but for the man too.
+The first thing is to accept that the marriage or for that matter any relationship comes with a price.
+Not just for the woman but for the man too.
 Let us not get into the debate of who has to pay the bigger price.

 I think the root cause of most problems in a married relationship is this debate of who invests more in the relationship.
 Each of us talk about how ‘ I am the only one working on this marriage’ or how the effort put by me is greater than that of my husband.
 We can argue about this till eternity and still not get an answer.

 Women have been brought up to believe in sacrifices.
 Our stories, our folklore, our movies have taught us that to be a woman means to sacrifice.
 And we get tangled in this web.
 We stop considering ourselves as good wives till we have a sheet long list of the price we paid for our marriage to work.
-What we don’t realize is that the more we talk about “how we HAD to do something” the more helpless we make ourselves.
+What we don’t realize is that the more we talk about “how we had to do something” the more helpless we make ourselves.
 The more helpless we make ourselves the more trapped we feel.
 A trapped animal is never healthy.
 It either gives up the will to survive or fights back unnecessarily.

 This is what we tend to do in our relationships.
-Either we give up and ‘accept our destiny’ or fight for irrelevant issues.
+Either we give up and ‘accept or destiny’ or fight for irrelevant issues.
 I have seen many woman just rebel against something just because the husband asked her to do it.
 When you fight the battle on so many fronts you probably will lose the ones which are really important to you.